Hemp Seeds | Hemp Seed Benefits and Uses

 These seeds have several benefits that make them a superior source of daily nutrients:

-Hemp seeds nutritionally superior to flax, chia, or fish Oil
+- Hemp seeds are nutritionally superior to flax, chia, or fish Oil

 Hemp contains both GLA (gamma linolenic acid) and CLA (conjugated linoleic acid).
 GLA is a fatty acid that has anti-inflammatory properties.
 CLA is a building block of cell membranes.
 It also offers more protein than Flax & Chia.